SolaceLabs/Solace-flume-channel/README.md

 To learn more about configuring Flume, click [here](https://flume.apache.org/FlumeUserGuide.html#configuration "here").

 A sample Flume configuration file is found in the config directory of the Solace-flume-channel source tree, called sequenceToLogsThroughSolace.conf.
 This sample file is setup to use the Sequence Generator source, the Solace channel (with required configuration) and the logger sink.
+Copy this file to the conf subdirectory below your Flume runtime and edit the file to point to your Solace broker/vpn.

 | Parameter name  | Value  | Description   |
 | ------------ | ------------ | ------------ |